noiseprotocol/noise_spec/noise.md

 10.1.
 Fallback patterns
 ------------------------

 So far we've discussed Noise protocols which execute a single handshake chosen by the initiator.

-These include zero-RTT protocols where the initiator encrypts the initial message based on some stored information about the responder (such as the responder's static public key).
+These include "zero-RTT" protocols where the initiator encrypts the initial message based on some stored information about the responder (such as the responder's static public key).

 If the initiator's information is out-of-date the responder won't be able to decrypt the message.
-To handle this case, the responder might choose to execute a different Noise handshake (a **fallback handshake**).
+To handle this, the responder might choose to execute a different Noise handshake, known as a **fallback handshake**.

 To support this case Noise allows **fallback patterns**.
-Fallback patterns differ from other handshake patterns in a couple ways:
+Fallback patterns differ from other handshake patterns in two ways:

  * The initiator and responder roles from the pre-fallback handshake are preserved in the fallback handshake.
-Thus, the responder sends the first message in a fallback handshake.
+Thus, the *responder* sends the first message in a fallback handshake.
 In other words, the first handshake message in a fallback pattern is shown with a left-pointing arrow (from the responder) instead of a right-pointing arrow (from the initiator).

  * Any public keys sent in the clear in the initiator's first message are included in the initiator's pre-message in the fallback pattern.
 The initiator's pre-message must always include an ephemeral public key.
 An ephemeral public key is not otherwise included in the initiator's pre-message (initiators typically transmit an ephemeral public key in their first message).
 Thus, the presence of an ephemeral public key in the initiator's pre-message indicates a fallback pattern.